ashanren/TV-Downloader-Bot/README.md

 # Usage Instructions

 Go into `video_files.conf` There is a sample of the format this should be in.
 Type in the name of the show, season, and episodes you want to download from that season.
 Copy and paste That general format to download multiple seasons.
 Make sure to keep this file in json format.
-Once you have completed the conf file, in the terminal type npm start and the shows should begin to download.
-In some random case, it will break once.
-Don't panic just run it again and it will work.(Fixing currently)